pfloos/QuAcK/README.md

 # What is it?

 QuAcK is a small electronic structure program written in `Fortran 90` and developed at the Laboratoire de Chimie et Physique Quantiques [LCPQ](https://www.lcpq.ups-tlse.fr) (Toulouse, France).
-QuAcK is usually used for prototyping purposes and the successful ideas are usually implemented more efficiently in [quantum package](https://quantumpackage.github.io/qp2/).
-QuAcK is an excellent place to start for experienced PhD students or postdocs as the code is simple and written in a fairly well-known and straightforward language.
+QuAcK is usually used for prototyping purposes and the successful ideas are usually implemented more efficiently in [Quantum Package](https://quantumpackage.github.io/qp2/).
+QuAcK is an excellent place to start for experienced PhD students or postdocs as the code is simple and written with a fairly well-known and straightforward language.
 For beginners, we suggest having a look at [qcmath](https://github.com/LCPQ/qcmath/), a [Mathematica](https://www.wolfram.com/mathematica/)-based program to help newcomers in quantum chemistry easily develop their ideas.

 # Installation guide
 The QuAcK software can be downloaded on GitHub as a Git repository